 For sale is this Dorrie Nossiter necklace.
 The necklace comprises a classic Nossiter gold and silver centrepiece set with semi precious stones, with perfectly paired baltic amber beads in “flapper” style.
-Unmarked, the centrepiece is classic Nossiter design with grape and coiled wire work in silver and gold leaf.
-It is possible the amber beads are a later addition.
+Unmarked, the central pendant is a classic Nossiter design with grape and coiled wire work in silver and gold leaf.
+Whilst the amber beads may be a later addition, it is known that Nossiter did pair pieces like this with amber beads and that she also strung her beads in the same unusual way.
+In images is shown a photo of Nossiter in c 1930 and a very similar set of beads can be seen hanging from her mirror!
+I am grateful to the website owner at www.dorrienossiter.co,uk for his research into this matter.

 The necklace is wearable two ways, in long 20’s style or doubled around the neck.
 The necklace probably dates to c.1930 when Nossiter operated from her Bond Street gallery and is in excellent antique condition.